-Q. Do I have to be a Schoharie County resident to take a civil service examination?
+Q.Q.
+Do I have to be a Schoharie County resident to take a civil service examination?

 A. Most examinations do not require that you be a Schoharie County resident,

 however some do.
 Residence information is listed on each examination announcement.
 Some

 need to be a resident to take the examination, you may need to be a resident to be

 Q.How can I tell when a particular test will be given by the County?

 A. Not all examinations are held on a regular basis.
 Examinations are prepared

 and scheduled by the NYS Civil Service Commission.
 The Schoharie County Department of

 the length of the current eligible list, the age of the list and the turnover of

 employees within the title.
 Eligible lists are valid for a minimum period of one

 year from the date of establishment and up to four years at the discretion of the

 or call our telephone information line at 295-8374.

 Q. How can I obtain information on particular civil service examinations?

 this website.
 Printed copies are also available in all County and municipal buildings.
+The

-Our department of Personnel and Civil Service, on the third floor of the County Office Building
+Department of Personnel and Civil Service, on the third floor of the County Office Building

 Q. Is there an application fee?

 of the fee depends on the type of examination and is listed on each examination announcement.

 Q. Can I take more than one examination on a test date?

 participate in more than one examination on the same day even if it is for different jurisdictions.

 All examinations scheduled for the same date for which you have been approved must be taken on the

 candidate's responsibility to notify our department if you are taking exams in a different municipality.

 Q. Is the experience required in the minimum qualifications always full-time?

 A. Unless specifically stated otherwise, the number of years of experience in the minimum

-qualifications is based upon the presumption of full-time employment.
+qualifications is based upon the presumption of full-time, paid experience.
 Full-time employment is